Cal009/mildew-in-cherry-trees/README.md

 As the report shows, 10 images were passed through the model, however only 8/10 were predicted correctly meaning the model accuracy dropped to approximately 80%.
 As agreed with the business owner, the desired accuracy has to be 97% or above meaning that **yes** the background makes a difference to the model accuracy.
 Knowing this it is vital to inform the business owner when future testing to achieve high accuracy reports.

+## Rationale for the model

+The model has 1 input layer, 3 hidden layers (2 ConvLayer, 1 FullyConnected), 1 output layer.

+### Objective

+When setting the hyperparameters, number of hidden layers and choosing the optimizer was merely based on trial and error.
+I found that during the testing stage it was a fine line with the decision as the error margin was so low for the business requirements.
+A sign of a well trained model is its ability to remain accurate on unseen data.

+### Choosing the hyperparameters

+#### - Convolutional layer size:
+Conv1d and Conv2d are the main two convolutional layersr used.
+In our project it was more appropriate to use Conv2d (2 dimensional) as we are working with image data.
+Conv1d  is mainly used on sequential data with one spatial dimension whereas Conv2d is mainly used on image data as it applies 2 dimensional convolution height and width.

+#### Activation Function:
+Relu is used for its simplicity, speed and its ability to work well with the given dataset.
+Relu usually produces higher-performance models due to its ability to train deep neural networks effectively.
+If the ReLU function is used for activation in a neural network in place of a sigmoid function, the value of the partial derivative of the loss function will have values of 0 or 1 which prevents the gradient from vanishing.
+More information can be found [here](https://www.kdnuggets.com/2022/02/vanishing-gradient-problem.html#:~:text=If%20the%20ReLU%20function%20is,prevents%20the%20gradient%20from%20vanishing.)

+#### Pooling:
+Pooling is a key concept in machine learning that plays a significant role in improving the performance of deep learning models.
+It is a process of down sampling the feature maps obtained from convolutional layers to reduce their spatial dimensions while retaining their most important features.
+In this project we use whats known as MaxPooling.
+MaxPooling is useful when the background of the image is dark and we are interested in only the lighter pixels of the image (powdery mildew is white).
+More on [Pooling](https://mohitmishra786687.medium.com/pooling-a-key-concept-in-machine-learning-81c05dcbce98#:~:text=Recap%20of%20the%20importance%20of,reducing%20the%20number%20of%20parameters.)

+#### Output Activation function:
+Our model required the use of either sigmoid or softmax.
+Our model that was trained was unable to reach a suitable accuracy rating when using sigmoid and therefore the choice was made to use softmax as this did provide us with the correct outcome.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 ### Business Requirement 1: Data Visualization